freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Introduction

 In this paper we introduce \freud, an open-source simulation analysis toolkit that addresses these needs.
 All inputs to and outputs from \freud\ are numerical arrays of data, and the package makes no reference to predefined notions of atoms or molecules.
-As a result, \freud\ can analyze particle-based data from both experiments or simulations regardless of the specific tools, methods, or software that were used to generate it.
-The package provides an easy-to-use Python \gls{api} for accessing fast methods implemented in C++, and it implements numerous specific methods such as radial distribution functions and correlation functions that are common in the field of soft-matter physics (see \cref{fig:Overview}).
-Prior works have used \texttt{freud} for: computing complex correlation functions and \glspl{pmft} in two dimensions \cite{Anderson2017b}; \glspl{pmft} in depletion-mediated self-assembly of hard cuboctahedra \cite{Karas2016a}; \glspl{pmft} in analysis of two-dimensional shape allophiles \cite{Harper2015a}; Steinhardt order parameters for identifying solid-like particles \cite{Reinhart2018,Howard2018}; umbrella sampling of solid-solid phase transitions using Steinhardt order parameters \cite{Du2016a}; spherical harmonics for machine learning on crystal structures \cite{Spellings2018a}; calculation of strain fields by finding neighbors of particles against a uniform grid \cite{VanSaders2018}; measuring rotational degrees of freedom in entropically ordered systems \cite{Antonaglia2018}; pair potential optimization for designing complex crystals \cite{Adorf2018b}; and more.
+As a result, \freud\ can analyze particle-based data from both experiments and simulations regardless of the specific tools, methods, or software that were used to generate it.
+The package provides a Python \gls{api} for accessing fast methods implemented in C++, and it implements numerous specific methods such as radial distribution functions and correlation functions that are common in the field of soft-matter physics (see \cref{fig:Overview}).
+Prior works have used \texttt{freud} for: determining spatial correlation functions and \glspl{pmft} in two dimensions \cite{Anderson2017b}; calculating Steinhardt order parameters for identifying solid-like particles \cite{Reinhart2018,Howard2018}; computing spherical harmonics for machine learning on crystal structures \cite{Spellings2018a}; optimizing pair potentials for designing complex crystals \cite{Adorf2018b}; calculating strain fields by finding neighbors of particles against a uniform grid \cite{VanSaders2018}; finding \glspl{pmft} in depletion-mediated self-assembly of hard cuboctahedra \cite{Karas2016a}; measuring rotational degrees of freedom in entropically ordered systems \cite{Antonaglia2018}; umbrella sampling of solid-solid phase transitions using Steinhardt order parameters \cite{Du2016a}; evaluating \glspl{pmft} in analysis of two-dimensional shape allophiles \cite{Harper2015a}; and more.
+The \freud\ library is designed to work well with coarse-grained particle models, such as those used in simulations of anisotropic nanoparticles, colloidal crystals, and polymers, and its methods are particularly useful for studies of phase transitions and critical phenomena in such systems.
+The package is likely to be of greatest interest to scientific communities in materials science, chemical engineering, and physics, though many of its analysis methods would be useful in generic particle systems.
+The \freud\ library also integrates well into the scientific Python ecosystem, especially in data pipelines for machine learning and visualization \cite{Dice2019}.